Pushing a heavy mower isn’t fun, especially in a hilly yard. Most of my garden is hilly, there’s no way I could push it without the drive system.

 - In line cable adjuster

-Self propelled lawn mower hard to push?
-The most common cause of a hard to push self propelled lawn mower is poor drive cable adjustment.
+Is a self-propelled lawn mower hard to push?
+The most common cause of a hard-to-push self-propelled lawn mower is poor drive cable adjustment.